-3. Change in "Farm Animal" Definition
+4. Change in "Farm Animal" Definition

-In an amendment to the originally introduced language, while the bill was being considered in the House, there was an amendment made that will expand the definition of "farm animal" to include "a honeybee kept in a managed colony."
+In an amendment that was added during the House committee process, the new FALA expanded "farm animal" to include "a honeybee kept in a managed colony."
 Id. at § 87.001(2-b).
+This means that for beekeepers, the FALA's protections are available for the first time.